angelside/angelside/README.md

 # 💫 About Me

 - 👋 Hello there, this is Sevdalin.
-- 🔭 I’m currently working on _Some CLI tools with Python and Nim_.
+- 🔭 I’m currently working on _Some CLI tools with Python, Nim, Go_.
 - 🌱 I’m currently learning/using **Python**, **Nim**.
 - 😄 Pronouns: he/him
 - 👨‍💻 Most of my projects are available on [https://github.com/angelside](https://github.com/angelside?tab=repositories).